mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-Alternatively, the argument `--store-predictions` can be used to save the predictions, as well as the ground truth labels, to [.arff](http://weka.wikispaces.com/ARFF) files:
+Alternatively, the argument `--store-predictions` can be used to save the predictions, as well as the ground truth, to [.arff](http://weka.wikispaces.com/ARFF) files:

 ````{tab} BOOMER
    ```text